Do any of the following scenarios sound familiar to you?

 - Frank went from drinking a glass of wine every few days to cope with stress at work to drinking a bottle of wine every night.
 What started out as de-stressing after a hard day has turned into something more.

-Bob, Nancy and Frank may have vastly different lives, but they have one thing in common – signs of alcoholism, also known as alcohol dependence or alcohol use disorder.
+Bob, Nancy and Frank may have vastly different lives, but they have one thing in common – signs of alcohol dependence or alcohol use disorder.

 Need more information about addiction and addiction treatment?
 Download our free resources.